turbo-eth/template-web3-app/integrations/erc1155/README.md

 # ERC1155 TurboETH Integration

 This TurboETH integration provides a suite of hooks and components to facilitate interaction with ERC1155 contracts.
-In consideration of the numerous extensions and features offered by ERC1155, this integration is based in a contract from [solidstate](https://github.com/solidstate-network/solidstate-solidity), incorporating the following features and access controls:
+In consideration of the numerous extensions and features offered by ERC1155, this integration is based on a contract from [solidstate](https://github.com/solidstate-network/solidstate-solidity), incorporating the following features and access controls:

 **Features:**